What we do

 We are also investigating different aspects of how individuals process human faces.

 If you're interested in getting involved with the lab, click the "Join the Lab" link to the left and apply!

-I will consider taking a Master's student for Fall 2015.
+I will consider taking 1-2 Masters students for Fall 2017.